-To be eligible for graduation, a student must successfully complete and pass all modules and achieve a cumulative GPA of 2.0 by the time he/she completes the program.
-To be considered making satisfactory academic progress (SAP) toward graduation, a student must maintain a minimum cumulative grade point average and progress at a specified rate in order to complete the program within Maximum Time Frame (MTF) equal to 150 percent of the published program length.

-Satisfactory Academic Progress is measured according to an SAP evaluation schedule as specified in the Required Completion Rate charts included in this policy.
-SAP evaluation process and procedures for remediation are outlined in the following section of the policy.
+To be considered making satisfactory academic progress (SAP) toward graduation, a student must maintain a minimum cumulative grade point average and a minimum rate of completion, which is progress at a specified rate in order to complete the program within Maximum Time Frame (MTF) equal to 150 percent of the published program length.
+Satisfactory Academic Progress is measured according to an SAP evaluation schedule as specified in the SAP Standards charts included in this policy.
+The SAP evaluation process and procedures for remediation are outlined in the following section of the policy.